Camouflage (novel): Plot

 A million years before the rise of humans, the changeling arrives on Earth from Messier 22; its spaceship hides deep in the Pacific Ocean.
-The changeling lives in the ocean for millennia, taking the form of a great white shark, killer whale, or porpoise while it explores, and it gradually forgets where it came from.
-Eventually it discovers humanity "and wades ashore naked and ignorant.
-But eager to learn."
+The changeling lives in the ocean for millennia, taking the form of a great white shark, killer whale, or porpoise while it explores.
+Eventually it discovers humanity and wades ashore, eager to learn.

 San Guillermo, California, 1931.
 The changeling takes the form of (and unwittingly kills) the first person it comes across, a handsome, wealthy young man named Jimmy Berry.
 Because it cannot speak English (yet), Jimmy's friends assume that he has brain damage, and the changeling is sent home to his parents.

 Baja California, 2019.
 Dr. Russell Sutton is a marine engineer who runs the small firm Poseidon Projects.
 He is approached by elderly Admiral Jack Halliburton, who has a for-profit job for Poseidon: recover a submarine sunk in the Tonga Trench, and then "find" a mysterious cigar-shaped object located nearby.
 Jack wants to use Russell's team as camouflage, because all he really cares about is getting the object – for himself.

 Chapters alternate between the stories of the changeling and its various lives over decades; of Russ's attempts to decipher the artifact; and of the chameleon, whose story begins in Eurasia in the Pre-Christian Era.
-The chameleon "was always a man, and usually a brute."
+The chameleon is always a man, and usually brutal.
 He can change his looks in a moment (unlike the changeling, who needs several minutes and suffers while doing so).
-The chameleon has often been a soldier, fighting for example with Alexander the Great and as a Masai warrior, though he also lived as farmers and butchers, among others; he suffers as a slave brought from West Africa to the new America, but in later decades makes a vast fortune.
+The chameleon has often been a soldier, fighting for example with Alexander the Great and as a Masai warrior; much later in America he makes a vast fortune.

 The changeling begins to learn about humanity with Jimmy Berry's parents.
 They have specialists brought to their mansion to test it, and it learns to read, draw, play piano, and speak.
 The changeling has eidetic memory, so these tasks are easy; human psychology baffles it.
-When a nurse seduces it, it learns about sex; when next seduced, the changeling is unaware that it has hurt the woman badly, and in 1932 it is sent to a "private insane asylum", where it learns a great deal more about the range of human behaviors than a coddled rich boy normally would.
+When a nurse seduces it, it learns about sex; when next seduced, the changeling is unaware that it has hurt the woman badly, and in 1932 it is sent to a private psychiatric hospital, where it learns a great deal more about the range of human behaviors than a coddled rich boy normally would.